Class C Misdemeanors in Wisconsin Sentencing, Penalties & Fines

 Charges FAQ

-What is a Class C Misdemeanor in Wisconsin?
+What Is a Class C Misdemeanor in Wisconsin?

-Types of Class C Misdemeanor
+Types of Class C Misdemeanors

 • Providing alcohol to a minor